rust-lang/book/nostarch/chapter12.md

 > easier to start with the most efficient solution, but for now, it’s
 > perfectly acceptable to call `clone`.

-We’ve updated `main` so it places the instance of `Config` returned by `parse_config` into a variable named `config`, and we updated the code that previously used the separate `query` and `file_path` variables so it now uses the fields on the `Config` struct instead.
+We’ve updated `main` so that it places the instance of `Config` returned by `parse_config` into a variable named `config`, and we updated the code that previously used the separate `query` and `file_path` variables so that it now uses the fields on the `Config` struct instead.

 Now our code more clearly conveys that `query` and `file_path` are related and that their purpose is to configure how the program will work.
 Any code that